Organisers: Daniel Chicharro and Marc Serramià Amorós

 Many problems in science and engineering can be viewed as instances of black-box optimisation over high-dimensional (structured) input spaces.
 Applications are ubiquitous, including arithmetic expression formation from formal grammars and property-guided molecule generation, to name a few.
 Machine learning (ML) has shown promising results in many such problems (sometimes) leading to state-of-the-art results.
 Abide those successes, modern ML techniques are data-hungry, requiring hundreds of thousands if not millions of labelled data.
 Unfortunately, many real-world applications do not enjoy such a luxury -- it is challenging to acquire millions of wet-lab experiments when designing new molecules.
 This talk will elaborate on novel techniques we developed for high-dimensional Bayesian optimisation (BO), capable of efficiently resolving such data bottlenecks.
 Our methods combine ideas from deep metric learning with BO to enable sample efficient low-dimensional surrogate optimisation.
 We provide theoretical guarantees demonstrating vanishing regrets with respect to the true high-dimensional optimisation problem.
 Furthermore, in a set of experiments, we confirm the effectiveness of our techniques in reducing sample sizes by acquiring state-of-the-art logP molecule values utilising only 1% labels compared to previous SOTA.

-• Wednesday, 06-10-2021 (Zoom; 16:30): Seminar by Greg Slabaugh (Digital Environment Research Institute - DERI at Queen Mary, University of London and The Alan Turing Institute).
+To watch this seminar video recording, click the thumbnail below - Wednesday, 06-10-2021 (Zoom; 16:30): Seminar by Greg Slabaugh (Digital Environment Research Institute - DERI at Queen Mary, University of London and The Alan Turing Institute).

 Capturing the Moment: Deep Learning for Computational Photography